aragon/hack/docs/os-4-migration.md

 ### Initialization

-All `AragonApp`s must now be initialized before they can be used, to prevent uninitialized contracts that may be maliciously initialized by any one.
+All `AragonApp`s must now be initialized before they can be used to prevent uninitialized contracts that may be maliciously initialized by someone else.

-If your app didn't already require initialization, in general this means you'll include the following function in your app:
+If your app didn't already require initialization then you'll need to include the following function in your app:

 ```solidity